Introduction

 andcombined

-data sets are the reduced versions of the aforementioned sets and contain only the NMR data required for simulating 1H-NMR spectra.
+datasets are the reduced versions of the aforementioned sets and contain only the NMR data required for simulating 1H NMR spectra.

 In addition, for non-expert users, we have included the alias molecules